dannysvof/SUAEx/README.md

 #### Usage

 ##### Model
-	* Download the word-embeddings model from(restaurant.txt):
+	* Download the word-embeddings model(restaurant.txt) from:
 			https://mega.nz/#!rihQiYhL!jdGipAwlxX4F-RWTRjoNQLZWH_fit2zwQZBCn8QsQxc
 	* Create the folder "models"
 	* Put the download model on the created folder